We are not in network with HMO or state insurance plans.

 Physical injury

-Physical injuries can result from a number of things including:
+Physical injuries can result from several things, including:

 • biting oneself unintentionally